Assam Career 2025 : NIT Silchar Recruitment

 How to apply :

-Applicants may submit their filled-up applications along with C.V. to the P.I. accompanying photocopies of all documents.
+Applicants must send their filled-up applications along with C.V. to the P.I. accompanying photocopies of all documents to Dr. Papri Sutar, Assistant professor, Department of Chemistry, National Institute of Technology Silchar, Assam-788010.

 Applicants are also requested to send the soft copy of the duly filled application along with C.V. & all necessary documents to the P.I through email: [email protected]